modin-project/modin/docs/installation.rst

 Windows
 -------

 All Modin engines except :doc:`OmniSci</UsingOmnisci/index>` are available both on Windows and Linux as mentioned above.
+Default engine on Windows is :doc:`Ray</UsingPandasonRay/index>`.
-It is also possible to use
-Windows Subsystem For Linux (WSL_), but this is generally not recommended due to the limitations and poor performance of Ray on WSL, a roughly 2-3x cost.
+It is also possible to use Windows Subsystem For Linux (WSL_), but this is generally not recommended due to the limitations and poor performance of Ray on WSL, a roughly 2-3x cost.

 Building Modin from Source